 - Aquatic Research

 |Northern Fur Seals|

-You can see and learn about Jack, Sam and Baranov at the outdoor Pacific Northwest habitat.
-Mystic Aquarium is one of only four institutions in the nation to display northern fur seals.
+You can see and learn about Jack and Sam at the outdoor Pacific Northwest habitat.
+Mystic Aquarium is one of only three institutions in the nation to display northern fur seals.

 To stay warm in the cold waters of the Northern Pacific, northern fur seals have 300,000 hairs per square inch, giving them the second thickest coat in the animal kingdom (sea otters have the thickest).
 One of nine species of fur seal, the northern fur seal is found the farthest north, with much of the population located near the Pribilof Islands.